DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_workflows.md

 ####Introduction: advantages and limitations

-John Gruber, the creator and main developer of Markdown, describes Markdown on his website as follows: 'Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).' [^gruber] In other words, Markdown is a way of formatting plain text using human-readable formatting symbols, rather than HTML-style tags such as <b\> for bold or <h1\> to define a top-level heading.
+John Gruber, the creator and main developer of Markdown, describes Markdown on his website as follows: 'Markdown allows you to write using an easy-to-read, easy-to-write plain-text format, then convert it to structurally valid XHTML (or HTML).' [^gruber] In other words, Markdown is a way of formatting plain text using human-readable formatting symbols, rather than HTML-style tags such as <b\> for bold or <h1\> to define a top-level heading.
 For example, this is what the beginning of *Alice's Adventures in Wonderland* would like in Markdown:

 ![Markdown](images/Markdown.png "Markdown.")

 In this example, the tag '\#' defines a top-level heading, '\#\#' a second-level heading, '\_' italic text, '\*\*' bold text, and '\>' a block quote.
 Markdown also provides tags for defining lists, embedded images, and links.
 The popular extended version **MultiMarkdown** provides further support for footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.
 Using simple Open Source conversion applications such as Pandoc, text formatted using Markdown can be automatically converted to well-structured HTML, EPUB, PDF, RTF or other document formats, requiring no manual adjustments.

-Markdown is a product of **Internet** culture.
+Markdown is a product of Internet culture.
 It uses ad-hoc formatting signs commonly used in e-mail and chat platforms, and further popularized on blogging platforms, to provide a standardized, human-readable, user-friendly and well-structured document format, suitable for long-term storage and as a basic source for conversions to contemporary and future document formats.
 While its formatting **syntax** is simple, it is also both strict and unambiguous enough to allow multiple writers and editors to work on a single document without unnecessary confusion.
 Another advantage of Markdown is that it can be written and edited in any software application capable of processing basic text: unlike the proprietary file formats of Microsoft Word or other word processors, Markdown can be opened using a simple text editor.

 Why do we recommend Markdown in particular?
 For certain publishing projects - for example, handbooks or books derived from wikis, it may be worth considering alternatives to Markdown, such as *reStructuredText*.
 There are, however, two reasons why we recommend Markdown as a practical tool for electronic and mixed-media publishing: